pradeepkumargl/docs-csm/background/ncn.md

 | :------: | :------------: |
 | All | `120` (seconds) |

+The amount of time dracut will wait for an interface to establish connectivity if it is requested.

 ##### `rd.net.timeout.iflink`

 | NCN Type | Default Value(s) |
 | :------: | :------------: |
 | All | `120` (seconds) |

+The amount of time dracut will wait for an interface to establish a link-up.

 ##### `rd.net.dhcp.retry`